AlexandreCSilva/Alexandre-Costa-Silva/README.md

 <h1 align="left">About me:</h1>

 <div align="center" style="width: 70%; margin-left:15%;">
-  <p > I live in the interior of São Paulo-BR, and since i started my mathematics college i fell in love with programming.
+  <p > I live in the interior of São Paulo-BR, and since I started my mathematics college I fell in love with programming.
   I took a coding bootcamp with driven and then became a Full Stack developer!</p>
 </div>